App version: 0.1.0

 • It can spread out the cost of a large purchase.
 This is the primary perk of a cell phone financing plan.
 It lets you avoid making a large payment out of pocket.

 • It can help you build credit.
-If the creditor reports payments to the three main credit bureaus (double check to make sure they do), your credit score can improve if you consistently make your payments on time.
+If the creditor reports payments to the three main credit bureaus (double check to make sure they do), you can build your credit score if you consistently make your payments on time.

 Cons of Financing a Cell Phone

-Cell phone financing also comes with some downsides, however, that are worth being aware of.
+Cell phone financing also comes with some downsides that are worth being aware of.

 • An application can harm your credit score.
 Applying for new financing can lead to a hard credit check, which can temporarily lower your credit score.